 Less extraction means less caffeine.
 Even though it is a small difference, a ristretto shot has a little bit less caffeine than a regular shot of espresso.

+Either way, as coffee lovers we definitely recommend trying both to see which one you like best!
 Looking for more coffee fun?
 Head over to one of these coffee guides!